F-1 Practical Training and Employment Options

 Remember, when in doubt….check with ISSS!

-A fundamental eligibility requirement for all types of employment is that you must continuously maintain lawful F-1 status.
+A fundamental eligibility requirement for all types of practical training or employment is that you must continuously maintain lawful F-1 status.
 Maintaining lawful F-1 status includes the following:

 More information is provided in the F-1 Employment Online Workshop, which all F-1 students are REQUIRED to view in its entirety if they wish to apply for an employment benefit.